farling42/obsidian-import-json/README.md

 A magnifying-glass icon will appear in the left margin when this plug-in is enabled.

-Clicking the icon will open a dialog window with four fields:
+Clicking the icon will open a dialog window with some fields:

 - "Choose JSON/CSV File" will allow to you pick any .json or .csv file.